ankane/strong_migrations/README.md

 ## Target Version

-If your development database version is different from production, you can specify the production version so the right checks are run in development.
+If your development database version is different from production, you can specify the production version so the right checks run in development.

 ```ruby
 StrongMigrations.target_postgresql_version = "10"